 There have been reports of drug use causing psychotic episodes and hospitalisation.
 If you use drugs in Vietnam, you face possible health and legal consequences.
 See

-The standard of medical facilities and care in Vietnam varies.
+The standard of medical facilities and care varies.

 Foreign private medical clinics are available in Hanoi, Ho Chi Minh City, Vung Tau and Da Nang but may not meet Australian standards.